-Our approach extends in four major areas of experimental mycology that directly impacts all areas of risk stratification, epidemiology, diagnosis detection of resistance and treatment of all opportunistic mycoses:
+Our approach extends in five major areas of experimental mycology that directly impacts all areas of risk stratification, epidemiology, diagnosis detection of resistance and treatment of all opportunistic mycoses:

-- Development of suitable mamamalian models (pulmonary, subcutaneous) suitable for studying antifungal pharmacology and fungal pathogenesis of Candida, Aspergillus and other emerging fungi
+- Development of mamamalian models suitable for studying antifungal pharmacology and fungal pathogenesis of Candida, Aspergillus and other emerging invasive fungal infections.

 - Characterization of the immune-pharmacology of antifungal agents.